Chlorpheniramine; Hydrocodone; Pseudoephedrine oral ER capsule

 How should I use this medicine?

-Take this medicine by mouth.
+Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
+Swallow the capsules whole.
+Do not cut, crush or chew this medicine.
+You can take it with or without food.
+If it upsets your stomach, take it with food.
 Take your medicine at regular intervals.
-Do not take your medicine more often than directed.
+Do not take it more often than directed.

 Talk to your pediatrician regarding the use of this medicine in children.
 This medicine is not approved for use in children.